 • and more!

-You can find out more by reading the role description, and if it sounds like something you would like to be part of, you can express your interest to the Community Development Team Leader, Ruth Luxford, at email@example.com.
+You can find out more about this role by reading the role description, and if it sounds like something you would like to be part of, you can express your interest with a few lines about yourself and why you think you would be a great committee member to the Community Development Team Leader, Ruth Luxford, at email@example.com.

 headspace is Australia’s National Youth Mental Health Foundation.
-It’s mission is to deliver improvements in the mental health, social well-being and economic participation of young Australian aged 12-25 years.
+Its mission is to deliver improvements in the mental health, social well-being and economic participation of young Australians aged 12-25 years.
 To this end, headspace aims to be the focal point for youth mental health issues across the country.

-- Flexible Full time or Part time in Mt Druitt
+- Flexible full time or part time roles available

 - 100% of billings + full admin support